ospalh/anki-addons/pages/Local CSS and DIY night mode.md

 For example, i use the “[solarized](http://ethanschoonover.com/solarized)” color schemes.
-I use the light theme most of the thime but sometimes want the dark theme.
+I use the light theme most of the time but sometimes want the dark theme.
 I also sometimes want to see the cards in black-on-white.

 The point here is that the dark scheme can’t really be derived from